-- ♦ Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - curring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, and farming. - Pesticides and herbicides may come from a variety of sources - such as agriculture, urban storm water runoff, and residential uses. • Organic chemical contaminants include synthetic and volatile - organic chemicals that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants can be naturally occurring or be the result of oil and gas produc-
+• Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

+Inorganic contaminants, such as salts and metals, can be naturally-occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, and farming. • Pesticides and herbicides may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

+• Organic chemical contaminants include synthetic and volatile organic chemicals that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

+• Radioactive contaminants can be naturally occurring or be the result of oil and gas production, and mining activities.

 In order to ensure that tap water is safe to drink, MassDEP and US EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-FDA and the Massachusetts Department of Public Health regulations establish limits for contaminations. nants in bottled water that must provide the same protection for public health.
+FDA and the Massachusetts Department of Public Health regulations establish limits for contaminants in bottled water that must provide the same protection for public health.